-How to Make Your Climbing Shoes Sticky Again
+How To Make Your Climbing Shoes Sticky Again

-1) Warm them up
+1) Warm Them Up

-2) Clean them
+2) Clean Them

 With a scrubbing brush and a bucket of warm water (not too hot so that it will mess with the glue) start to scrub the soles of your shoe.
 You will quickly see the amount of dirt that has accumulated on the bottom of the shoe.
-When doing this I tend to keep them point down, so the dirt and water runs off the point of the toe.
+When doing this I tend to keep them pointed down, so the dirt and water runs off the tip of the toe.

-Once you have scrubbed the entire sole of both shoes, set them in the sun to dry or with a towel. job done.
+Once you have scrubbed the entire sole of both shoes, set them in the sun to dry or with a towel.
+Job done.

 3) Sand them

+Be warned, this is an old-school trick I learned many years ago, and a method I wouldn’t recommend for new shoes.
+Really, I would only employ the sandpaper method if I want to squeeze the last bit of life out of a very slick pair of shoes.
 Gently rough up the entire sole until you start to see the shiny surface disappear.
 You will see the rubber become darker and fresh.

-Buy New Ones
+5) Buy New Ones

+When it comes to making your climbing shoes sticky again, you should definitely try a few of these tricks before writing your shoes off.
 It’s not always easy to find somewhere that will resole your shoes, it might be easier just to buy a new pair.
-If you are in the mood some for new climbing shoes, make sure to take a look at some of our shoe reviews!
+If you are in the mood for new climbing shoes, make sure to take a look at some of our shoe reviews.